RubixML/ML/docs/transformers/linear-discriminant-analysis.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Transformers/LinearDiscriminantAnalysis.php">[source]</a></span>

 # Linear Discriminant Analysis
-A supervised dimensionality reduction technique that selects the most discriminating features based on their class labels.
-In other words, LDA finds a linear combination of features that characterizes or best separates two or more classes.
+Linear Discriminant Analysis (LDA) is a supervised dimensionality reduction technique that selects the most informative features based on their class labels.
+More formally, LDA finds a linear combination of features that characterizes or best *discriminates* two or more classes.

 **Interfaces:** [Transformer](api.md#transformer), [Stateful](api.md#stateful)